lambdaclass/lambda_ethereum_rust/docs/net.md

 - **Ping**: Responds with a `pong` message.
 If the peer is not in our table we add him, though if already have it filled, then we add it as a replacement for that bucket.
 If it was inserted we send a `ping from our end to get an endpoint proof.
 - **Pong**: Verifies the `pong` corresponds to a previously sent `ping`, if so we mark the peer as proven..
-- **FindNodes**: Responds with a `neighbors` message which contains as much the 16 closest nodes from the given target.
+- **FindNodes**: Responds with a `neighbors` message that contains as many as the 16 closest nodes from the given target.
 A target is a pubkey provided by the peer in the message.
-The response can't be send in one packet as it might exceed the discv4 max packet size.
-So we split it in different packets.
+The response can't be sent in one packet as it might exceed the discv4 max packet size.
+So we split it into different packets.
 - **Neighbors**: First we verify that we have sent the corresponding `find_node` message.
-If so, we received the peers , store and ping them.
+If so, we receive the peers, store them, and ping them.
 - **ENRRequest**: currently not implemented see [here](https://github.com/lambdaclass/ethereum_rust/issues/432).
 - **ENRResponse**: same as above.